borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     chunks list, if any). the old way was just a big pain (e.g. for partial extracting), ugly and spread all over the code. the new way simplified the code a lot.
   - item metadata: clean up, remove, rename, fix, precompute stuff
-  - chunks: compression header now also stores the level (not only the type). this saves time for borg recreate when recompressing to same compressor, but other level.
+  - chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.
   - remove legacy zlib compression header hack, so zlib works like all the other compressors. that hack was something we had to do back in the days because attic backup did not have a compression header at all (because it only supported zlib).